-To make the EU climate-neutral by 2050, Europe needs between EUR 175 billion to EUR 290 billion in additional yearly investment in the next decades.
+To make the EU climate-neutral by 2050, the EU-27 would require total (i.e. ongoing plus additional) investment of around EUR 1 trillion per year in the 2021-2050 period.
 However, the European economy is largely bank-financed and the banks alone will not be able to provide the necessary funding.
 Therefore, the banks will need greater support from the capital markets in order to finance the transition (particularly post implementation of Basel III reforms - banks will be challenged by regulatory capital requirements).